 - Add the rice with salt to taste.
 Stir to coat the rice with the spices and veggies.

 - Turn off and let the rice stand another 10 minutes.
-Open, fluff with a fork, garnish with coriander leaves, and serve hot.
+Open, fluff with a fork, garnish with cilantro and serve hot.